NRI Resctrl Plugin: Events, Counters, Retries, and Cleanup

 Per-Pod Counters

-: number of containers whose PIDs have been assigned to the pod group
+total_containers: number of known containers for the podreconciled_containers: number of containers whose PIDs have been assigned to the pod group

 Counters increment whenever a container becomes known, increment again when it reconciles successfully, and decrement on removal.